Updated July 2020!

 This isn’t about me taking some “moral high ground.”
 This is about your privacy, security, and how much you’re willing to risk them.

-The fact of the matter is that streaming content that you don’t own is illegal or will become illegal in the very near future.
+The fact of the matter is that streaming content you don’t own is illegal or will become illegal very soon.
 Piracy will always be around, of course.
 It’s been around for hundreds of years in one form or another and will continue to be for hundreds more.
-More on this in my article that looks at Is Kodi Legal?
+More on this in my article that looks at whether is Kodi legal.

 What’s different now is that it’s becoming easier and easier for the authorities to track who is participating in it.

-According to TorrentFreak.com, the Navi-X team “says that the main reason for discontinuing the add-on and its underlying service is the current legal climate.
-Hosting Navi-X playlists is something that TV Add-ons no longer feels comfortable with due to the potential liability that comes with it.”
+According to TorrentFreak.com, the Navi-X team “says that the main reason for discontinuing the addon and its underlying service is the current legal climate.
+Hosting Navi-X playlists is something that TV Addons no longer feel comfortable with due to the potential liability that comes with it.”

 So what, you say?
 With this flurry of activity, what does this mean for you?

 End-users of pirate streaming sites could be in legal trouble themselves.
-You may remember Popcorn Time?
-Several of their end-users were sued by the filmmakers for damages up to $150,000.
+You may remember Popcorn Time.
+Several of their end-users were sued by filmmakers for damages up to $150,000.
 Recently, a British university student was caught torrenting a movie and faced retribution from her school.

 Even if you personally take precautions to keep yourself safe, it may not matter.
-Several fully loaded Kodi box sellers have been jailed in the UK, recently.
+Several fully loaded Kodi box sellers have recently been jailed in the UK.

 Tell me…what do you think happens to their customer records when they get arrested?